Python-GIS-book/site/source/part1/chapter-04/index.rst

 Introduction to data visualization
 ==================================

-After going through this chapter your should be able to:

- - Visualize tabular data using matplotlib
- - Manipulate plot formatting
- - Save plots as image files
+Here we introduce basics of plotting data in Python using pandas and matplotlib.
+You will learn how to visualize tabular data using different types of plots, and to manipulate plot formatting for efficient communication.

 .. toctree::
     :maxdepth: 1